davidsonfellipe/awesome-wpo/README.md

 * [Gm](https://github.com/aheckmann/gm) - GraphicsMagick and ImageMagick for node.
 * [Exexif](https://github.com/h4cc/awesome-elixir) - Pure elixir library to extract tiff and exif metadata from jpeg files.
 * [OptiPNG](http://optipng.sourceforge.net/) - OptiPNG is a PNG optimizer that recompresses image files to a smaller size, without losing any information.
-* [grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin) - Minify PNG and JPEG images for Grunt.
+* [Grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin) - Minify PNG and JPEG images for Grunt.
-* [gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin) - Minify PNG, JPEG, GIF and SVG images with imagemin for Gulp.
+* [Gulp-imagemin](https://github.com/sindresorhus/gulp-imagemin) - Minify PNG, JPEG, GIF and SVG images with imagemin for Gulp.
-* [grunt-webp](https://github.com/somerandomdude/grunt-webp) - Convert your images to WebP format.
+* [Grunt-webp](https://github.com/somerandomdude/grunt-webp) - Convert your images to WebP format.
-* [gulp-webp](https://github.com/sindresorhus/gulp-webp) - Convert images to WebP for Gulp.
+* [Gulp-webp](https://github.com/sindresorhus/gulp-webp) - Convert images to WebP for Gulp.
-* [imageoptim](https://github.com/JamieMason/grunt-imageoptim) - Make ImageOptim, ImageAlpha and JPEGmini part of your automated build process.
+* [Imageoptim](https://github.com/JamieMason/grunt-imageoptim) - Make ImageOptim, ImageAlpha and JPEGmini part of your automated build process.

 ## Loaders

 * [headjs](https://github.com/headjs/headjs)- The only script in your HEAD. for Responsive Design, Feature Detections, and Resource Loading.
+* [RequireJS](http://requirejs.org/) - RequireJS is a JavaScript file and module loader.
+It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
+* [Labjs](http://labjs.com/) - is an open-source (MIT license) project supported by Getify Solutions.
+The core purpose of LABjs is to be an all-purpose, on-demand JavaScript loader, capable of loading any JavaScript resource, from any location, into any page, at any time.

 ## Metrics Monitor